ntoll/ntoll.github.io/posts/why-computers-3.md

 human interventions assign meaning to the physical world, such as in the case of the logic circuits I've described.

-Imagine an arrangement of many such circuits (representing various logical operations), chained together so the output of one circuit provides the input to the next, as can be done with transistors.
-This yet-more-complicated arrangement of logical circuits can be used to define the behaviour of a device.
-Such a device, like the logical circuits, will have inputs and outputs along with an additional capability to change its own state in order to store information.
+Imagine an arrangement of many transistor based circuits (representing various logical operations), chained together so the output of one circuit provides the input to the next.
+This yet-more-complicated arrangement of logical circuits defines the meaningful behaviour of a device.
+Such a device, like its constituent logical circuits, connects to the outside world via inputs and outputs and has a strange capability: to change its own state in order to store and process information.

-I am, of course, describing a computer.
+The next post will explore such a machine.